slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 architecture needs to be **_planned_** in detail.
 After that we **_build_** the software and once its built we **_maintain_** the software by fixing cracks and painting its metaphorical walls once in a while.
-Even if project management techniques like "Agile" have tried to make this a more iterative process, it still feel like for the most part we view software as a bunch of mini construction projects that are planned, built and maintained.
+Even if project management techniques like Agile have tried to make this a more iterative process, it still feels like for the most part we view software as a bunch of mini construction projects that are planned, built and maintained.